einarhaaland/xun-ui/README.md

 canvas.js was incase svg for paths would not work and the project should reverse to using multiple canvas.
 (canvas.js is outdated)

-## Graph based UI generated entirely by data using D3.js